 Because XLPP is so similar to EPP, it is sometimes regarded as a variant of EPP.

 Most patients develop symptoms in early childhood.
 Brief exposure to sunlight can cause severe pain, burning, erythema, and edema of the exposed skin.
 Usually, an infant or young child cries for hours after even short exposure to sun.
+Patients are often erroneously said to suffer from "sun allergy."
 Sometimes skin swelling and erythema may be subtle or absent, and EPP and XLPP may go undiagnosed longer than any other of the porphyrias.

 If skin protection is chronically neglected, rough, thickened, and leathery skin (lichenification) may develop, especially over the knuckles.
 Linear perioral furrows (carp mouth) may develop.
 Patients with XLPP tend to have more severe photosensitivity and liver disease than those with EPP.